 Southeast Idaho Hunting Game birds are plentiful.
 Vast open spaces support a variety of game birds which prefer landing feeding, and dozens of reservoirs, streams and rivers mean water fowl abound.
 Especially worthy of note is the population of Canada goose.
 Not only do these geese breed in high numbers in the area, the region is located in the migratory flyway.
 These factors combine to make Region Five one of the highest harvest areas for the Great Basin Canada Goose population.
 Big Game populations are deer, moose and elk.
 Idaho hunters are also proficient at archery and you may want to investigate the hunting seasons reserved to bow hunters.
 Idaho Fish & Game: 208-334-3700 or 1-800-275-3474

 Ice Fishing in Southeast Idaho!
 Southeast Idaho is home to 31 reservoirs and lakes which makes it easy to find your next ice fishing hole!
 There’s great ice fishing at Bear Lake for the Bonneville Cisco, a species found nowhere else on earth.
-Download our Ice Fishing Brochure Catch limits vary widely in the region and licenses are required.
+Catch limits vary widely in the region and licenses are required.
 Short term and season non resident fishing and hunting licenses and official information publications are available at sporting goods shops in each community.
+Southeast Idaho Fishing Brochure (PDF) Order a printed brochure here.
 You can also get this information online from the Idaho Fish and Game at: Idaho Fish And Game Permits & Stocking and Fishing Reports Find a Southeast Idaho License Vendor Southeast Idaho Fishing Map, Seasons & Rules Bear Lake Fishing Report

 Southeast Idaho Indoor Recreation Includes Bowling, Arcades, Roller Skating, Laser Tag, Jump & Trampoline Parks, Axe Throwing, Escape Rooms and Indoor Rock Climbing.